Disinformation in the Russian invasion of Ukraine: Donbas genocide allegation

-In his announcement of the invasion, Putin baselessly claimed that Ukraine was carrying out genocide in the mainly Russian-speaking Donbas region.
+In his announcement of the invasion, Putin baselessly claimed that Ukraine was carrying out genocide against Russian Ukrainians in the Donbas region.
 He said the purpose of Russia's "military operation" was to "protect the people" of the Russian-controlled breakaway republics of Donetsk and Luhansk.
 Putin claimed they had been facing "genocide perpetrated by the Kyiv regime" for eight years.
 There is no evidence for Putin's claims of genocide, and they have been widely rejected as a pretext for invasion.
 The European Commission called the allegations "Russian disinformation".
 Over 300 scholars on genocide issued a statement rejecting Russia's abuse of the term "genocide" to "justify its own violence".
 Ukraine brought a case before the International Court of Justice (ICJ) to challenge Russia's claim.
 The ICJ said it had not seen any evidence of genocide by Ukraine.

-Altogether, about 14,300 people were killed in the Donbas War, both soldiers and civilians.
-According to the Office of the United Nations High Commissioner for Human Rights, 6,500 were Russian proxy forces, 4,400 were Ukrainian forces, and 3,404 were civilians on both sides of the frontline.
+A claim by pro-Kremlin commentators is that "Ukraine killed 14,000 ethnic Russian civilians" in the Donbas.
+However, this is the total number of people killed by all sides in the Donbas War as a whole.
+According to the Office of the United Nations High Commissioner for Human Rights, about 14,300 people were killed in the Donbas War, both soldiers and civilians.
+Of these, 6,500 were Russian proxy forces, 4,400 were Ukrainian forces, and 3,404 were civilians on both sides of the frontline.
 The vast majority of civilian deaths were in the first year, and the death rate in the Donbas War was actually falling before the 2022 Russian invasion: in 2019 there were 27 conflict-related civilian deaths, in 2020 there were 26 deaths, and in 2021 there were 25 deaths, over half of them from mines and unexploded ordnance.

 By comparison, after Russia's full-scale invasion, 4,163 civilians were killed in March 2022, meaning that more civilians died in that one month alone than in the entire eight years of the Donbas War.
 Since the invasion, Russian state-controlled media and pro-Kremlin Telegram channels falsely accused Ukrainian troops of attacking civilian targets in Mariupol and bombing Ukrainian cities.
 According to Russian website Bumaga, an anonymous former employee of Yevgeny Prigozhin's media company "Patriot" said that most of their reports about "victims of Ukrainian Armed Forces" in Donbas were staged.

-An excerpt from a speech given by former Ukrainian President Petro Poroshenko, taken out of context, began spreading on social media.
-He appeared to claim, among other things, that he will force children in Donbas to sleep in cellars and that he will restrict Donbas residents from accessing any public services.
+A snippet of a speech by former Ukrainian president Petro Poroshenko was taken out of context to support claims that Ukraine was abusing civilians in the Donbas.
+Poroshenko appeared to claim that he will force children in the Donbas to sleep in cellars and that he will prevent Donbas residents from accessing public services.
 In his full speech, Poroshenko does not claim that Ukraine will mistreat Donbas residents, but rather that the occupation of Donbas by pro-Russian separatists is causing suffering for local residents.
-Therefore, by comparing their appalling living conditions with those of Ukrainian citizens, Ukraine could win the war in Donbas simply due to popular discontent on the other side.
+Therefore, by comparing their appalling living conditions with those of Ukrainian citizens, he argues that Ukraine could win the war in Donbas simply due to popular discontent on the other side.